Te Whare Rangahau o Hemi Henare

 Associate Professor and Co-Director of James Henare Research Centre, Marama Muru-Lanning, speaking about our vision.

-Interim Reports:
+Final Reports:

 Ko ngā kaumātua ō tātou taonga: Supporting kaumātua health in a changing world